choestelus/try-image-processing/README.md

-JSTP
+Texture Analysis in gloss imaging system (GIS)

 ====

-Image Processing with gloss &amp; texture
+Image Processing with texture
+using statistics analysis